aniket0657/ccalendar/README.md

-# Calender-app-in-C-by-ganesh-kavhar
+# Calender-app-in-C-by-Aniket-yadav
-ganesh kavhar projects
+Aniket yadav projects

 Calender app provides 4 option to users is as follows..